Locate a grave MUSEUM OF THE FALLEN

 Lost Technologyalso Replaced

-Philips spent four years making the cassette digital; almost nobody bought it, and Sony's MiniDisc did no better in the same race.
+Philips and Matsushita made the cassette digital in 1992; almost nobody bought it, and by 1996 it was dead — Sony's MiniDisc did no better in the same race.

 1992 CE died 1996 CE · 4 years